An ILUES-based adaptive Gaussian process method for multimodal Bayesian inverse problems: Introduction

-In many applications, the posterior distribution does not have a closed form and must be approximated.
-Markov chain Monte Carlo (MCMC) is a powerful approach to exploring the posterior distribution~\citep{luengo2013fully,andrieu2003introduction,cui2016dimension}.
-The standard MCMC method consists of three stages in each iteration: (i) generating a candidate sample from the proposal distribution, (ii) computing the acceptance probability, and (iii) accepting or rejecting the candidate sample.
-Ultimately, through repeated iterations, the distribution of the generated samples converges to the posterior distribution.
-However, when forward model evaluations are costly, and the posterior distribution is multi-modal, two main challenges arise for the standard MCMC approach.
+In many applications, the posterior distribution does not have a closed-form expression and must be approximated.
+In such cases, Markov Chain Monte Carlo (MCMC) is commonly used as a powerful method for exploring the posterior distribution~\citep{andrieu2003introduction,cui2016dimension, beskos2022mcmc, dai2023bayesian, xu2024domainKL,xu2024domainVAE}.
+The standard MCMC method consists of three steps in each iteration: (i) generating a candidate sample from the proposal distribution, (ii) computing the acceptance probability, and (iii) either accepting or rejecting the candidate sample.
+Through repeated iterations, the distribution of the generated samples ultimately converges to the posterior distribution.
+However, when forward model evaluations are costly and the posterior distribution is multimodal, two main challenges arise for the standard MCMC approach.
 First, due to the Markov chain navigating low-probability barriers between modes, the MCMC sampler frequently becomes trapped within a single mode.
 Second, since MCMC methods require solving the forward model for every sample, the computational cost of MCMC simulations can become prohibitively high.
-To address these challenges, several variants of the standard MCMC approach have been proposed to enhance its performance in handling multi-modal posterior distributions.
-One notable variant is parallel tempering (PT), also known as replica exchange Monte Carlo, which runs multiple Markov chains in parallel with each chain exploring the target distribution at a different ``temperature'' and swaps states between any two chains at intervals~\citep{latz2021generalized, earl2005parallel, lin2022multi, lkacki2016state}.
-Another variant is the differential evolution adaptive Metropolis (DREAM) algorithm, which combines the strengths of differential evolution and the Metropolis-Hastings algorithm and has been widely used in inverse problems with multi-modal distributions and high-dimensional inputs~\citep{vrugt2009accelerating,vrugt2008treatment,zhang2020improving}.
-The key idea behind these variants for sampling multi-modal distributions is sufficiently exploring parameter space.
-However, these variants typically need more simulations than the standard MCMC.
+To address these challenges, several variants of the standard MCMC approach have been proposed to enhance its performance in handling multimodal posterior distributions.
+One notable variant is parallel tempering (PT), also known as replica exchange Monte Carlo, which runs multiple Markov chains in parallel with each chain exploring the target distribution at a different ``temperature'' and swaps states between any two chains at intervals~\citep{latz2021generalized, lin2022multi, lkacki2016state}.
+Another variant is the Differential Evolution Adaptive Metropolis (DREAM) algorithm, which combines the strengths of differential evolution and the Metropolis-Hastings algorithm.
+It has been widely used in inverse problems involving multimodal distributions and high-dimensional inputs~\citep{vrugt2009accelerating,vrugt2008treatment,zhang2020improving}.
+The key idea behind these variants for sampling multimodal distributions is to sufficiently explore the parameter space.
+However, these variants typically require more simulations than the standard MCMC.
+When dealing with a computationally expensive forward model, an effective strategy is to develop a computationally inexpensive surrogate model, which can replace the original forward model for tasks such as calculating acceptance probabilities, parameter estimation, and uncertainty quantification.
+Some popular surrogate models in BIPs include Gaussian process regression ~\citep{bilionis2013multi,seeger2004gaussian,wang2018adaptive}, polynomial chaos expansion~\citep{marzouk2007stochastic,li2014adaptive,zhang2020surrogate}, deep neural networks ~\citep{xia2022bayesian,zhu2018bayesian}, and local approximation~\citep{davis2022rate,conrad2016accelerating,conrad2018parallel}.
+These surrogate models approximate the true forward model by using a training set of input-output pairs.
+A good strategy for selecting the training set is to choose data points from the high-density regions of the posterior distribution~\cite{sacks1989design,mackay1992information}.
+However, identifying the high-density regions of a multimodal posterior distribution is a challenging task.
+Moreover, for BIPs with multimodal posterior distributions, the combination of MCMC sampling and surrogate methods can can lead to unsatisfactory results.